-- DURABILITY – for figure-hugging performance and stretch compression garments, where strong seams that won’t pop or crack while you are in motion is necessary!
-A unitard (an ankle-to-shoulder all-in-one body suit that is tight to the body) really requires long-wearing and durable seams that you can depend on.
-Anytime intensive movements happen in figure hugging stretch garments, such as dance routines, or gym workouts and many other sporting activities, it’s best to make sure your seams can handle the stress too!
-Considering also that the client is paying for a garment to last, it’s imperative the seams stay together as long as possible.
+- DURABILITY – flatlocking for figure-hugging performance and stretch compression garments, where strong seams that won’t burst open is essential.
+A unitard (an ankle-to-shoulder all-in-one body suit) requires long wearing and durable seams that you can depend on.
+Any time intensive movements happen in figure hugging stretch garments, your seams need to handle the stress!

 - COMFORT – as the name states, a flat-locked seam is flat.
-Flatter seams won’t rub on the body as much during a workout or intensive movement.
-How a flat-locked seam is created is by butting two pieces of fabric together, so that there is no fabric overlap creating a raised seam thickness on the inside to rub and irritate the skin.
+Flatter seams don’t rub on the body as much during a workout or intensive movement.
+Flatlocked seams are created by butting two pieces of fabric together so that there is no fabric overlap.
+Hence a smoother flatter seam is manageable by using a flatlocking technique.

-- PROCESS – as a sewer, the less times you need to go over any seam the better… when it comes to time management!
-Do it once with a flat-locked seam, or do it twice with an over-lock and cover-stitch machine.
+- PROCESS – as a machinist will know, the less you need to go over any seam the better, when it comes to time management!
+Do it once with flatlocking… or do it twice with an over-lock and cover-stitch machine.
 It’s an easy choice!

 In the end, it is the client’s choice which seam type best meet their garments’ style requirements!